DoubleDeez/MDFastBinding/README.md

 The goal was to build a tool that allows mutating raw data into a form that can drive visuals, all within the editor, while staying performant.

 ## Requirements
-MDFastBinding is developed with UE4.27 and UE5 in mind.
-It may work for other versions, but they aren't directly supported.
+MDFastBinding now only support Unreal 5.1 and later.
+See the [UE-4.27-5.0 tag](https://github.com/DoubleDeez/MDFastBinding/tree/UE-4.27-5.0) for older versions.
 Setting up MDFastBinding with this repo requires that you build your own code.

 ## Setup